latent-to/developer-docs/docs/resources/glossary.md

 ### Tempo

-A 360-block period over which the Yuma Consensus calculates emissions to subnet participants based on the latest available ranking weight matrix.
+Tempo is a subnet-specific hyperparameter that determines how frequently epochs run.
+It is a 360-block period over which the Yuma Consensus calculates emissions to subnet participants based on the latest available ranking weight matrix.
 A single block is processed every 12 seconds, hence a 360-block tempo passes every 4320 seconds or ~72 minutes.

 **See also:** [Yuma Consensus](../learn/yuma-consensus.md), [Emissions](../learn/emissions.md)